BMW E36 V8 products in development.

 Protoype of passenger side mount, using aftermarket Astro Van rubber isolator shown below.

 Mounts have slotted holes to allow adjusting engine position side-to-side, and front-to-back.
 The height of engine can be adjusted by installing shims or spacers between engine and adapter, or between rubber isolator, and frame adapter bracket.
 This allows for optimum engine position to prevent the engine from contacting the subframe, frame rails, and steering shaft.

 Prototype of driver side mount shown below.

-The design of our motor mounts places the rubber isolators are far as possible from the engine to reduce the leverage the engine has on the crossmember.
+The design of our motor mounts places the rubber isolators are far as possible from the engine as possible to reduce the leverage the engine has on the crossmember.